waveform80/colorzero/docs/api_color.rst

 Format Strings
 ==============

-Instances of :class:`Color` can be used in format strings to output ANSI escape sequences to color text.
+Instances of :class:`Color` can be used in format strings to output various representations of a color, including HTML sequences and ANSI escape sequences to color terminal output.
 Format specifications can be used to modify the output to support different terminal types.
 For example:

 .. code-block:: pycon

     >>> red = Color('red')
     >>> green = Color('green')
     >>> blue = Color('#47b')
+    >>> print("{red:html}".format(red=red))
+    #ff0000
     >>> print(repr("{red}Red{red:0} Alert!".format(red=red)))
     '\\x1b[1;31mRed\\x1b[0m Alert!'
     >>> print(repr("The grass is {green:16m}greener{green:0}.".format(